snotch/Diversity-Robust-Acoustic-Feature-Signatures/README.md

-# Diversity-Robust-Acoustic-Feature-Signatures

-The code and dataset used in the

 # Description
-to generate the experimental results
+The code and dataset to generate the experimental results used in the paper "Diversity-Robust Acoustic Feature Signatures Based on Multiscale Fractal Dimension for Similarity Search of Environmental Sounds".

 # Filelist
-- freesound_dataset.zip